syl22-00/pocketsphinx.js/README.md

 There are other options that you might need to set depending on the models you package:

 * If your acoustic model has more than 64 phones, such as for the Chinese model packaged with PocketSphinx, you need to set `-DLARGE_PHONESET=1` when invoking `cmake`.
 * If you package large files (acoustic model, language model, dictionary), you'll probably need to allow the memory to grow beyond the default value by setting `-DALLOW_MEMORY_GROWTH=1` when invoking `cmake`.
+Look at `live_zh.html` and `pocketsphinx_zh.ps` later in this document for an example with a Chinese acoustic model.

 Please note that: